finos/glue/website/docs/BP_People/Organizational_Entity.md

 ---
-id: Organizational_Entitiy
+id: Organizational_Entity
 title: Organizational Entity
 hide_table_of_contents: true
 ---

-## Data Dictionary - Entity Table: Organizational_Entitiy
+## Data Dictionary - Entity Table: Organizational_Entity

 The teams/divisions in which the employees are working are represented by an OE-Organizational Entity id .